 Our recommendation: Bike the Danube downstream.
 Otherwise you would not be able to enjoy it as you had to look out for oncoming cyclists every minute.
 Approximately 38,000 cyclists bike the Danube from Passau to Vienna every year.
 Assuming that the majority cycles between May and September, that's about 300 cyclists per day.
 If you cycle the Danube downstream, you will face a fraction of those only.
 You will be able to relax way more compared to an upstream itinerary.

-Options to extend your Passau to Vienna cycle tour (in Passau)
+Extending your Passau to Vienna cycle tour in Passau

-Another option is a day trip from Passau up and down the Inn River.
+Another option is a day trip from Passau, up and down the Inn River.
 It is about 21 miles to Schärding where there are plenty of cafés at the main square to sit down and relax.
-A shorter option is to cycle to Wernstein only (13 miles one-way).
-Cross the Inn River at the pedestrian bridge here and return on the other bank.
+The cycle paths along the Inn River are very well sign-posted.
+Easy peasy.